ulricheck/surfelmeshing/README.md

 The application and library code is licensed under the BSD license, but please also notice the licenses of the included or externally used third-party components.

+This repository was adatped by ulrich eck to build with conan dependencies from the CAMPAR repository TU Munich.

 ## Building ##